The next thing my bandsaw needed was a motor. I decided to try to recycle this pool pump motor that I picked out of the garbage.

 When a flat belt starts slipping, it usually also starts to come off the pulley.
 On some applications, having the belt come off when something is stalled could be a useful safety feature.
 Unfortunately, with the pulley flanges, and general lack of room around the pulley, I can't take advantage of this here.
 I'll just have to make sure I have enough tension on the belt so that the motor will stall before the belt slips.

 What convinced me to switch to a V-belt was when I was examinging some of the belts I had around, and one of the V-belts was more flexible, with teeth on the inside.
-It also happened to be just about the right length, so I didn't have to buy a belt.
+It also happened to be just about the right length, so I didn't have to buy one.

 So I removed the flat belt pulley from the wheel and proceeded to turn a V-belt pulley.